SomeSpaceNerd/TUPperware/README.md

 #### Exporting a save file
 Enable or disable ciphering the output with the checkbox at the bottom of the GUI
+Ciphering the output is required if you want to load the modified save in-game

 Paste the full path to your output TLGameSave or TLGameSettings into the bottom line edit, then click the "Export" button or press enter

 ### Modification and Contributing